averagewifiuser/averagewifiuser/README.md

 ### Hi there 👋
 Joseph Acheampong Junior :D
-I am software engineer who enjoys working in Python, Flask and Django.
+I am software engineer who enjoys working in Python using Flask and Django, and Javascript/TypeScript using Node.
 I think it's fair to say I'm in love with backend development.

 - 🔭 I’m currently working on an e-voting system in Flask